Crystalline Weyl semimetal phase in Quantum Spin Hall systems under magnetic fields: Unconventional topological phase transition: Crystalline Weyl semimetal phase

 which correspond to the eigenenergies from a Hamiltonian containing only two Pauli matrices, and therefore, there are only two conditions for the closing of the gap: $f_x^2+f_y^2=B_\parallel^2$ and $f_z=0$.
 Since the number of independent parameters exceeds the number of conditions, we expect to close the gap for a finite range of magnetic fields.

-These accidental crossings lie in general off HSP and outside the reflection planes (FS3, see Tab.~\ref{top.inv}) and thus, alone, the reflection symmetry cannot protect Fermi surfaces.
+These accidental crossings lie in general off high-symmetry points and outside the reflection planes (FS3, see Tab.~\ref{top.inv}) and thus, alone, the reflection symmetry cannot protect Fermi surfaces.
 However, a combination of PHS and reflection symmetry, i.e.~$\tilde{\mathcal{C}}=\mathcal{R}(y)\mathcal{C}$ does\cite{Chiu2014a}.
 This operator transforms the Hamiltonian as

 Therefore, $\tilde{\mathcal{C}}$ can be understood as an effective PHS acting within the 1D Hamiltonian, where $k_y$ is treated as an extra parameter of the model.
 For this reason, we can define a topological invariant $\text{n}_{\text{CZ}_2}$ analogous to the Kitaev model that is $k_y$-dependent.
 This topological invariant can only change across the gap-closing points, and gives rise to Fermi arc states that connect two Fermi points.
 Thus, we first write the Hamiltonian in the Majorana basis, i.e.~the basis that transforms $\tilde{\mathcal{C}}'= \mathcal{K}$.
-In this basis, the Hamiltonian becomes antisymmetric at the $x-$RIM $k_x=0$ and $2\pi/a$, i.e.~$H'(k_x=RIM)=\i\,A_{k_x=RIM}(k_y)$, which allows to define the topological invariant $\text{n}_{\text{CZ}_2}$ as
+In this basis, the Hamiltonian becomes antisymmetric at the $x-$reflection-invariant momenta $k_x=0$ and $2\pi/a$, i.e.~$H'(k_x=RIM)=i\,A_{k_x=RIM}(k_y)$, which allows to define the topological invariant $\text{n}_{\text{CZ}_2}$ as

 with

 This topological invariant sets the conditions to observe Fermi arcs connecting the Weyl points described above.
 In Fig.~\ref{fig:topoinv} we evaluate numerically Eq.~\eqref{eq:topo_sm} and show the extension of the Fermi arc as a function of $B_\parallel/|t|$ and $k_y a$.
 From these results, we observe that the Fermi arcs appear centered at $k_y=0$ for $B_\parallel =B_{c1}$, connecting the Weyl points that appear around ${\bf K'}=(2\pi/a,\pm \delta)$ and ${\bf K}=(-2\pi/a,\pm \delta)$.
 Here, $\delta$ goes from 0 up to $2\pi/\sqrt{3}a$ as $B_\parallel$ goes from $|t|$ up to $\sqrt{5}|t|$, where the Fermi arcs extend over the whole reciprocal lattice.
 For $B_\parallel=\sqrt{5}|t|$, the Fermi arcs connect the new Weyl points created at $\Gamma_1$.
 Increasing $B_\parallel$ further, $\text{n}_{\text{CZ}_2}$ predicts the annhilation of these Weyl points at $k_y=0$ for $B_\parallel=3|t|$.